-0 - Network Unreachable - the packet hasn't reached the destination network, this means there is a routeing problem, somewhere along the path one router was unable to determine to where it should send the packet.

-1 - Host Unreachable - the packet has reached the destination network, however, it couldn't be delivered to the destination node.

-2 - Protocol Unreachable - the packet has reached the IPv4 layer at the destination node, however, the protocol at the IPv4 header refers to a protocol not available at the node.

-3 - Port Unreachable - the packet has reached the UDP or TCP layer at the destination node, however, the destination port number is not in use by any application there.

-4 - Fragmentation Needed and DF set - the packet is not to be fragmented, however, along the path it has reached a network with an MTU shorter that the packet size.
+- 0 Network Unreachable the packet hasn't reached the destination network, this means there is a routing problem, somewhere along the path one router was unable to determine to where it should send the packet (next-hop), or the next-hop was unreachable. - 1 Host Unreachable the packet has reached the destination network, however, it couldn't be delivered to the destination node. - 2 Protocol Unreachable the packet has reached the IPv4 layer at the destination node, however, the protocol identifier in the IPv4 header refers to a protocol that is not available in the destination node. - 3 Port Unreachable the packet has reached the UDP or TCP layer at the destination node, however, the destination port number is not in use by any application there. - 4 Fragmentation Needed and DF set the packet can't be fragmented (because DF is set), however, along the path it has reached a network with an MTU shorter that the packet size.
 In this case, the Next MTU field is used to report the MTU value to be used by PMTUD.